 The Monkey Run is this absolutely bonkers ride organized by UK-based firm The Adventurists, which usually matches scenic, exotic, and hard-to-reach places with 50-cc monkey bikes.
-The latest edition of this ride has been announced, and it will take place in Romania from 22 to 29 September 2018.
+The latest edition of this ride has been announced, and it will take place in Romania from 28 June to 6 July 2019.
+Another edition of this particular ride is slated for September 2019 as well.
 You need to cough up £1295 (Rs 1.16 lakh approximately) to participate, and this includes the bike rental, a party to kick off and end the ride, third party insurance for the bike, and accommodation at the Sandalandala beach resort when the ride ends.

 “There’s nothing like a little mishap in the back end of nowhere however if you want to experience something truly memorable and force you to embrace your surroundings and the people in it.
 These are the moments that modern life is missing.
 We believe the world is far too safe and organised, that we’ve come to live in ever decreasing circles of freedom.
 Fear of litigation, greed and a spineless refusal to take responsibility for ourselves have robbed us of one of the most interesting things in life: the unexpected.
 The Monkey Run rails against this.
 It forces you to be lost, to not know what’s around the next corner, to embrace the unknown.”